zetapath/80cents/README.md

 ```

 #### Files
-After install NPM package, you need create the following structure of files and folders:
+After install NPM package, you need create the following structure of files and folders.
+If you want you can [download](https://github.com/zetapath/80cents.site/raw/gh-pages/example.zip) our example:

 ```
 .